ynng1/RNG-2D/README.md

 The voltage of the audio signal is then converted by a CMOD-A7's XADC to a digital output that acts as the seed for the random number generation.</p>
 <br>
 <h3>Here's how the random number generation works:</h3>
+We use a 16 Bit Linear Feedback Shift Register (LFSR) for our pseudo random generator.
+For the initial input, we use a seed value that is captured from the XADC (the analog pin of the CMOD A7).
+For the subsequent inputs, We choose to tap the values at 0,2,3,5 and use the output as a feedback loop into the input.

+The seed value is captured every second from the constant input from the XADC and is constantly therefore constantly changing.
+When the reset button is pressed, the seed value would then return to its default seed value.

+We used the LFSR as it has a relatively normal distribution in its output in generating random nummbers.
 <h4>Advantages of using our method:</h4>
 <h4>Disadvantages of using our method:</h4>
 <br>